I'm a Celebrity...Get Me Out of Here! (Australian TV series) season 8: Brooke's secret mission: Farts

 In episode 15, Brooke was given a three round fart-based mission.
 In the first round, she was given a small sound device which played pre-recorded farts when she pressed a remote.
 She was told that she had to fart on three instances in front of three of her campmates.
 In the second round, Brooke gained an accomplice in the mission, David, who was given control of her remote, while Brooke had a similar mission to her first round although didn't have control of when she farted.
 In the third round, Brooke was given fart spray which she had to spray in the camp want raising the suspicions of her campmates.
 As Brooke succeeded in her mission, she won the camp english muffins with baked beans for breakfast.

 The Camp's secret mission: "nose"

-All the celebrities in the camp, other than David, were given fake noses and had to wear them while dropping the word "nose" in a conversation.
+In episode 17, all the celebrities in the camp, other than David, were given fake noses and had to wear them while dropping the word "nose" in a conversation.
 As David was unsuspicious, the campmates each won a nose-shaped chocolate.